amit280695/Renyi-Entropy-Analysis-of-angular-distribution-of-quasars-in-the-Gaia-unWISE-data/README.md

 Code 2 -  (entropy_disp_rand.ipynb)

 This code calculates the normalized entropy dispersion of orders 1 through 5 for the randomized versions of the three quasar samples after applying mask 1.

+Code 3 - (plot.ipynb)

+This code produces Figure 4 in the paper by accumulating the results of codes 1 and 2.